Anette Dawn: Early life

 Bocsi originally began working as a make-up artist, and worked for one of the commercial television networks, where her job was very unstable.
 Back then there was a photo shoot in which girls dressed in suggestive clothes were expected, Bocsi immediately thought of trying, and finally became an adult model.

 Career

 She debuted as a porn actress in 2002 when she appeared in the film "Wild Adventures" by Private company, then posed for other sites on the Internet and made a lot of photo sets and web scenes for VivThomas and for the website 21Sextury when it was just launched in 2003, becoming one of the first models of this site.

 In 2007 Dawn ranked No. 1 overall in Twistys member voting, ahead of Crissy Moran, Shay Laren, Susana Spears and Erica Campbell.

-In 2009 she was nominated for the Twistys Treat of the Year contest, competing along with other pornographic actresses such as Ashlynn Brooke, Jessica Jaymes, Kayden Kross, Heather Vandeven, Louise Glover, among others, for the title and a prize of 10,000 dollars, but the winner was Bree Olson.
+In 2009 she was nominated for the Twistys Treat of the Year contest, competing along with other pornographic film actresses such as Ashlynn Brooke, Jessica Jaymes, Kayden Kross, Heather Vandeven, Louise Glover, among others, for the title and a prize of 10,000 dollars, but the winner was Bree Olson.